 The attribute byte contains two nybbles of data.
 The most significant four bits are the background colour, and the least significant bits are the foreground colour.
 This means the background and foreground colours can each be assigned a colour value between zero (black) and 15 (white) - see the table on the right for the full list of colours.

 The background colour is slightly different however.
-Since the original CGA hardware was not designed to produce high intensity background colours the intensity bit is used to cause the text to flash instead.
+By default, the intensity bit is used to cause the text to flash instead.
 This means setting the background colour to 14 won't produce a bright-yellow background, but instead will produce a normal yellow background (colour #6) with blinking text.
-The VGA standard includes a toggle bit that allows this flashing to be switched off, thus allowing the full 16 background colours to be used (without any flashing of course.)
+The CGA standard includes a toggle bit that allows this flashing to be switched off, thus allowing the full 16 background colours to be used (without any flashing of course.)

 As a demonstration, these bytes: